-There are six categories for the COAF 2019 contest:
+There are five categories for the COAF 2020 contest:

 Your happy endings, words of encouragement, and unicorns go here.